joshlf/grammar/example/README.md

 Use
 ===

-To use, remove the "_test.go" extension before running go build (the suffix prevents the "go get" command from installing this example directory)
+To use, remove the "_test.go" extension before building (the suffix prevents the "go get" command from installing this example directory)